maiertech/website/src/routes/posts/route-matching-in-sveltekit/index.md

 These are not duplicate routes because the strings inside `[]` differ.
-We already know from the previous section, that `/red` is not rendered with any of above candidate pages.
+We already know from the previous section, that `/red` is not rendered with any of the above candidate pages.
 The reason is this rule:

 <Card>